celest-dev/website/docs/functions/creating-functions.md

 ## Building Celest Functions

-To get started building your first function, navigate to the `<flutter_app>/celest/functions/` folder and create a file named `<api_name>.dart`.
+To get started building your first serverless cloud function, navigate to the `<flutter_app>/celest/functions/` folder and create a file named `<api_name>.dart`.
 You can create as many APIs as you want in this directory.
 Think of each file as a way to organize and group multiple Celest Functions of similar functionality into a single namespace.

 Celest Functions are defined as top-level functions as shown below.